30. Classifying ancient and sacred places according to properties of latitude

 The earliest paintings date from around 36,000 years ago.

 The Altamira cave was the second cave to appear on a possible line, famous, like Lascaux, for it's stunning art.
-Was there a reason why this cave had been selected for the beautiful paintings, possibly linked to its latitude?
+There is no reason to suppose that the people who decorated this cave did so because it fitted with certain parameters to do with day to night ratios, but it is not impossible.

 Moving up the Basque coast is the cathedral at Bayonne, dedicated to Mary.
 This cathedral is in fact at the end of a Michael line itself, linking the Mont Saint-Michel and Stonehenge.
 Heading towards Italy, Moissac Abbey and Bruniquel come next.
 Here we come back to an exact 14 hours of daylight (to within 40 seconds).
 Once more, an ancient cave seemed to link itself up with important Christian centres.
 Bruniquel cave is the site of the oldest yet found human construction.